TKomericki/Rhetos-wiki/Upgrade-Rhetos-version.md

 they will describe everything that you will need to change in your application *after* upgrading to the new version of Rhetos framework.

-## Upgrading applications built with Rhetos CLI and Rhetos.MSBuild
+## A) Upgrade a Rhetos app built with Rhetos CLI and Rhetos.MSBuild

-Rhetos framework is included it the application as a standard NuGet package.
+Rhetos framework is included in the application as a standard NuGet package.
 Open "Manage NuGet Packages" in Visual Studio and update the Rhetos packages under "Updates" tab.

-## Upgrading applications built with DeployPackages
+## B) Upgrade a Rhetos app built with DeployPackages

 ### Upgrade to new version of Rhetos framework